 - Where unusual risks are being taken because the crisis demands it, have the trustees weighed those risks and assessed (and documented) the alternatives and choices made?
 (NB: sometimes risks need to be taken.
 An organisation that does nothing involving risk normally does nothing useful at all!)

 - When appealing for money, remember that the terms of the appeal become the terms on which the money is held (‘the restricted fund’).
-It is normally wise to make this ‘wide’ to allow for changes on what is required (see our paper on Financial appeals)
+It is normally wise to make this ‘wide’ to allow for changes on what is required.

 As the Charity Commission put it: ‘If your charity receives a sudden, significant, increase in funding to help respond to the crisis in Ukraine, it is important that, as trustees, you carefully consider the practical implications for your charity.
 This is all the more important if you are a smaller charity and the proportionate increase in your funding is very large.’